Miami Marlins at Arizona Diamondbacks preview

 BOTTOM LINE

-The Diamondbacks are 37-35 on their home turf.
-Arizona has slugged .437 this season.
-Ketel Marte leads the team with a mark of .590.
+The Diamondbacks are 38-35 on their home turf.
+Arizona is hitting a collective batting average of .253 this season, led by Ketel Marte with an average of .326.

-The Marlins have gone 23-48 away from home.
-Miami has slugged .367, last in the league.
+The Marlins are 23-49 in road games.
+Miami has slugged .367, last in the majors.
 Garrett Cooper leads the club with a .446 slugging percentage, including 32 extra-base hits and 15 home runs.
+The Diamondbacks won the last meeting 7-5.
+Yoshihisa Hirano earned his fifth victory and Eduardo Escobar went 2-for-3 with a home run and an RBI for Arizona.
+Tayron Guerrero registered his second loss for Miami.

 TOP PERFORMERS

-Eduardo Escobar leads the Diamondbacks with 34 home runs and is slugging .522.
-Marte is 11-for-35 with three doubles, two home runs and six RBIs over the last 10 games for Arizona.
+Marte leads the Diamondbacks with 185 hits and is batting .326.
+Escobar has 10 hits and is batting .278 over the last 10 games for Arizona.

-Starlin Castro leads the Marlins with 155 hits and has 78 RBIs.
-Isan Diaz is 5-for-35 with a double, a triple, a home run and five RBIs over the last 10 games for Miami.
+Starlin Castro leads the Marlins with 47 extra base hits and has 78 RBIs.
+Isan Diaz is 5-for-31 with a double, a triple, a home run and five RBIs over the last 10 games for Miami.

 LAST 10 GAMES